(Edited Sample Only)

 Some conspiracy theories have arisen, speculating that key persons within the Roosevelt administration—perhaps even the President himself—knew in advance of Japan’s plans to attack Hawaii, but did nothing to prevent it.
 I’ve read some of the evidence and documents, and although I’m reluctant to admit it, some of it seems compelling.
 I’ve often wondered if FDR and others in his cabinet might have speculated that a dramatic attack on U.S. territory would be just what they needed to justify a formal declaration of war and motivate the American people to confront what was known for some time to be a growing expansionist threat by the Imperial Japanese.
 It seems entirely plausible… and disturbing.

 Some have speculated that the 9/11 attacks might also have been foreseen and “allowed” to happen in order to manipulate Americans into policies and directions that would further the agendas of certain persons within our own government.
 As implausible as this might seem to some, historical experience certainly supports the possibility.
-As far back as ancient history, national leaders have often implemented “false flag” strategies and disinformation to manipulate their subjects into certain courses of action.
+As far back as ancient history, national leaders have often implemented “false flag” strategies and misinformation to manipulate their subjects into certain courses of action.
 It happens all the time in business and personal interactions.
 Why would it seem so far-fetched that modern governments and rulers would use such deceptive ploys as well?
-Most Americans are reluctant to embrace conspiracies, but this is changing as new and credible information about what happened on 9/11 becomes more readily available.
+Most Americans are reluctant to embrace conspiracies, but this is changing as new and credible information about what happened on 9/11 becomes more readily available, making it seem less like a crackpot theory and more like an actuality.

 Cry ‘Havoc!’, and let slip the dogs of war.